NAAC for Dental Colleges: SSR Strategy in the NDC Era

 Build one dental data architecture, serve three frameworks

-Edhitch helps dental colleges — including ITS Dental College — build integrated documentation that serves NDC compliance, NAAC SSR under the Binary + MBGL framework, and NIRF Dental category submission.
-SSR evidence templates updated for the post-NDC framework; dental discipline-specific overlay content tightened against NAAC peer team expectations.
+Edhitch helps dental colleges — including ITS Dental College — build integrated documentation that serves NDC compliance, NAAC SSR under the Health Sciences Manual, and NIRF Dental category submission.
+SSR evidence templates updated for the post-NDC framework; Part B dental-specific content tightened against NAAC peer team expectations.

 Discuss Dental NAAC Strategy Talk to Our Team